 While the Covid-19 pandemic has been a global disaster, killing and disabling many thousands of people, our forced isolation has led us to rely on alternative ways to communicate.
 Unable to sustain our preferred face-to-face interactions, we have discovered that interactive technology exists to permit us to continue to connect.
 In fact, this global threat has compelled us to use technology to bridge the distances between us and to reach out in ways that were infrequently utilized before the pandemic struck.
 This page of our website is intended to highlight how members of our faculty and staff have developed innovative and meaningful connections with our global colleagues, particularly in Southeast Asia.
 As we launch this page, we are confident that these connections will grow, even after the pandemic has ended.
 Below we describe several of the connections that have been made between our faculty and staff and a number of global institution, organizations, and groups that share our interest in Southeast Asia.
 When possible, we have provided links to these events.

-PROF BAIRD INVITED FOR LECTURE AT UNIVERSITÄT HAMBURG
+PROF BAIRD INVITED FOR LECTURES AT UNIVERSITÄT HAMBURG AND CHIANG MAI UNIVERSITY

 Professor Ian Baird (Geography Department, Director of the Center for Southeast Asian Studies, and coordinator of the Hmong Studies Consortium, UW-Madison) was invited to give an online lecture at the Asien-Afrika-Institut at Universität Hamburg, Germany, on February 1, 2021.
 His talk examines how sovereign power variously shifted over space and time, with the goal of using Champassak royalty to better understand how royal sovereignty works.
 The recording of his lecture titled “Champassak Royalty and Sovereignty” can be accessed here.